zack-bitcoin/chalang/docs/opcodes.md

 137 | is_list | L -- L B | checks if the thing on the top of the stack is a list or not.
 Does not drop it.

-The following are compiler macros that make it easier to program:
+The following are how comments work for the forth-like compiler.

 * ( a open parenthesis starts a multi-line comment block.